-- Does the fact that more rote tasks are rerouted to AI mean your salary is impacted?
+- Does the fact that more rote or "lower level" tasks are rerouted to AI mean your salary is impacted?

 - Does this then mean your employer can stuff a bunch of new tasks to your original job role to fill the gap that AI's been given (thus taken from you)?
 Assuming that's more than likely a yes, then does your pay stay the same?
 Should it be more?
 Less?

 - Or does your job get completely restructured in such a way that you can even do?
 Let alone want to do?
 Or not?